bytedance/g3/g3proxy/doc/configuration/values/metrics.rst

   The weight of the name.

+  This value will be converted to u32 when working with ketama consistent hash, the convert rule is:
+  - value between (0.0..1.0) will be converted to 1
+  - value larger than 1.0 will be rounded to the nearest integer value

   **default**: 1.0

 If the value type is string, then it's value will be the *name* field, with *weight* set to default value.